Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 3. Network traffic analysis

-ML in Cybersecurity monitors traffic for signs of attacks.
-It detects DDoS attempts and insider threats.
+ML monitors traffic for attacks, detecting DDoS attempts and insider threats.

 4. Vulnerability management

-AI scans systems for weaknesses.
-It prioritizes patches based on risk levels.
+AI scans systems for weaknesses and prioritizes patches based on risk.
+Exploits are prevented before hackers strike.

 AI and machine learning in DevOps

-2. Continuous security monitoring: AI-enhanced Cybersecurity works in CI/CD pipelines.
-It scans for threats at every stage.
-Developers get instant feedback, improving security.
+• Continuous security monitoring: AI works in CI/CD pipelines, scanning for threats at every stage.
+Developers receive instant feedback, improving security.

 Challenges in testing machine learning systems

-2. Adversarial attacks: Hackers manipulate AI systems.
-They feed misleading data to bypass detection.
+• Adversarial attacks: Hackers manipulate AI using misleading inputs.
 Defenses must evolve constantly.

-3. Data privacy concerns: AI needs large datasets.
-Ensuring compliance with GDPR and other laws is critical.
+• Data privacy concerns: AI requires large datasets.
+Compliance with GDPR and other laws is essential.

 The future of AI in cybersecurity

-2. Self-learning security systems: Future tools will adapt without human input.
-They will improve automatically over time.
+• Self-learning security systems: Future systems adapt automatically, improving protection without human input.

-3. AI-powered deception technology: Fake systems will lure hackers.
-AI will track their movements and gather intelligence.
+• AI-powered deception technology: Fake systems lure hackers while AI gathers intelligence.

 However, organizations must address challenges in testing machine learning to ensure reliability.